Ninja Protocol (NINJA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Ninja Protocol Historical Price

-According to the latest data gathered on Ninja Protocol live price page, the current price of Ninja Protocol is 0.00318631USD.
-The circulating supply of Ninja Protocol(NINJA) is 20.00M NINJA , giving it a market capitalization of $63.68K.
+According to the latest data gathered on Ninja Protocol live price page, the current price of Ninja Protocol is 0.00325377USD.
+The circulating supply of Ninja Protocol(NINJA) is 20.00M NINJA , giving it a market capitalization of $65.06K.

 The Ninja Protocol Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of NINJA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.